harthur/nomnom/README.md

 # argparse
-argparse is a mainly-correct options parser for [node.js](http://nodejs.org/).
-It parses `process.argv`.
+argparse is a small option parser for CommonJS.
 Currently it does not print out 'help'.

 # Install
 using [npm](http://github.com/isaacs/npm):